aaronik/GPTModels.nvim/README.md

 #### Bugs
 * If you open the code window, get a buncha code in there, then switch to a file of a different filetype, then open again, the syntax highlighting is lost
 * Sometimes, especially with openai, there are responses that don't conform to json, and responses where json is split between multiple.
 Both providers should handle that stuff more robustly.
+* Right pane of code window needs to clear when window is reopened with selection (and all active jobs need to die)